DaneO99/4443-IoT/Labs/lab6-IOT/README.md

 # Lab 6: Weather API with Arduino

 ## Overview
-This lab creates a weather display system that fetches real-time weather data from OpenWeatherMap API and displays it on Arduino when an RFID tag is scanned.
+This lab creates a weather display system that fetches real-time weather data from the OpenWeatherMap API and displays it on Arduino when an RFID tag is scanned.
+The system utilizes RFID for user identification, an LCD for displaying city and weather conditions, and a NeoPixel strip to visually represent temperature changes.

 ## ⚠️ IMPORTANT: Execution Order